 A bird’s eye view.
 A complete picture.
 All your hopes and dreams.
 These are just some of the things that SmartScout tries to provide to Amazon sellers.
 The last one is the hardest, but we think we’re doing a pretty good job with the first two.
 Nothing presents that complete picture quite as well as the Subcategories tool.

 It’s all our product research tools in one, allowing you to see sales and brand data across an entire category and down to the tiniest subcategory.
 This is critical to understand your place in the Amazon market.
-Any tool can tell you the sales estimate of one product - how many can stack you up against all your competitors at the brand level, or show you a niche where no one is satisfying customer needs?
+Any tool can tell you the sales estimate of one product, but how many can stack you up against all your competitors at the brand level, or show you a niche where no one is satisfying customer needs?

 Even if they don’t realize it, everyone on Amazon has the same goal: to have control of a successful brand.
 That can come in several forms: it can be a brand you’ve made (private label), one you sell through a partnership (agency), or just one you know you have reliable access to (reseller).
 All of these goals overlap in that they must find an opportunity, then develop it once they’ve found it.